Visiting drivers and traffic offences

 If the vehicle has been hired out by a body corporate to an interstate or overseas driver, the body corporate will also receive the traffic infringement notice.

-It is the responsibility of the body corporate to inform the NT Police about who was driving the vehicle at the time of the offence.
+It is the responsibility of the body corporate or the owner to inform the NT Police about who was driving the vehicle at the time of the offence.

-Find out more about demerit points for bodies corporate and joint owners.
+Find out more about demerit points for shared vehicles.